ministryofjustice/cloud-platform/architecture-decision-record/006-Use-github-as-user-directory.md

 ## Decision

-We will use GitHub as user directory for the cloud platform.
+We will use GitHub as the identify provider for the cloud platform.

 We will design and build the new cloud platform with the assumption that users will login to all components using a single GitHub id.